-Consult a counselor to help you deal with your desire to run away from everything.
+Speak to an accredited and experienced therapist to help you deal with your desire to run away from everything.
 Simply click here to connect with one via BetterHelp.com.

 The drastic desire to run away from life is an extraordinary response to complicated feelings and circumstances.

 Is it reasonable to want to run away from life?
 Well, sometimes it is.
 Sometimes we get so swept up in the constant barrage of things to do that we just want to cast it all aside in favor of a much-needed break.

 Bills to pay, responsibilities to manage, work to do, housework to do, relationships and friendships to maintain – they all take physical, mental, and emotional energy.